How to Repair Rotted Window Casing – measure, cut and install new brick mould.

 PVC coated and composite brick mould, trim boards, etc. synthetic products are a much better choice than wood and feature a 25 year or even a lifetime warranty.
 These synthetic products look and feel like wood, and are impervious to water, rot and insects.
-The cost of synthetics is roughly twice the cost of wood – but more than pays for itself if you have to replace wood casings (materials and labor)!
-AZEK Building Products is a leading manufacturer of composite trim and casing products that is stocked by several lumber yards in my area (Atlanta, Georiga); check the AZEK web site for “Where to Buy” near you.
+The cost of synthetics is roughly twice the cost of wood – but more than pays for itself if you have to replace wood casings.

 PVC brick mould are now widely available at Home Depot, Lowes and other home improvement stores.
-Were I do this again, I would have used PVC brick mould.
+Were I do this repair again, I would use PVC brick mould.

 Measure and Saw the Brick Mould